Gardener preparing tools at start of the day

 Emergency preparedness is part of our routine.
 Teams carry basic first-aid kits appropriate for outdoor work and are trained to respond to common injuries such as cuts, sprains and heat-related illness.
 In the event of a serious incident our supervisors will secure the scene, provide first aid and ensure emergency services are contacted as required.
 Fire safety considerations are included in vehicle and storage arrangements to reduce risks on site and at our depots.

-Final inspection of a maintained garden Our communications policy ensures everyone understands safety expectations.
+A young woman dressed in gardening clothes, including a white wide-brimmed hat and pink gardening gloves, is kneeling in a vibrant garden filled with flowering plants and bushes.
+She is holding small garden tools, such as a trowel and pruning shears, while tending to the colorful roses and other flowering shrubs.
+The garden features a well-maintained lawn, lush green foliage, and neatly arranged flower beds, with a backdrop of trees and a sunny weather condition.
+The scene suggests outdoor gardening activities typical of a residential yard in Harlesden or nearby London areas, highlighting a peaceful, well-kept landscaped outdoor space suitable for gardening services offered by Gardeners Harlesden.
+Our communications policy ensures everyone understands safety expectations.
 Job sheets, signage and verbal briefings are used to confirm hazards and controls each day.
 We encourage staff to raise concerns without fear of reprisal and to propose improvements.
 The policy is reviewed regularly to reflect operational changes, new equipment and feedback from incident reviews.
 Continuous improvement is achieved through audits, toolbox talks and analysis of near-miss reports.

 As a provider of garden care and garden maintenance Harlesden clients rely on, we commit to monitoring performance, recording incidents and reviewing procedures to reduce harm.
 This policy is part of our operational framework and should be read alongside job-specific safe work procedures.
 It aims to be practical and accessible so that every operative, from trainee gardeners to experienced supervisors, can apply it on every visit.